 Workshop: Making SACU Trade Better - The Role of a Regional Development Fund brought together various stakeholders from international and local spheres to discuss SACU trade.

-Workshop on e-commerce in Africa: key policy issues and priority research questions brought together various stakeholders from international and local spheres to discuss the issues surrounding e-commerce in Africa.
+The workshop brought together various international and domestic stakeholders to discuss the issues surrounding e-commerce in Africa.

 A Study Group on Beneficial Ownership, co-hosted by GEG Africa and the South African Department of Public Service and Administration, brought together various stakeholders from international and local spheres to discuss the issues surrounding transparency in beneficial ownership.